 Review Existing Policies and Processes

-For example, your workplace may have had core business hours in place to give additional working flexibility before the pandemic.
-But as employees are now often balancing childcare and other responsibilities with work, perhaps more flexibility is warranted to allow them to complete work at the times that suit them best.
+For example, an in-person workplace may have core business hours in place to give additional working flexibility.
+But as employees are often balancing childcare and other responsibilities with work when working remotely, perhaps more flexibility is warranted to allow them to complete work at the times that suit them best.

 As long as they’re producing desired results and not hindering team projects, adjusting those core hour policies could help in managing underperforming employees.